Job Interview Etiquette: 7 Things Every Successful Job Seeker Does

 Send a thank you note

 Within 24 hours after your interview, send a brief thank you note (both written or email are widely acceptable now) to every person you interviewed with, making sure that each note is unique (don’t copy and paste the same email to the entire group, and certainly don’t send a group thank you email where you ‘cc everyone at once).
-Keep the notes brief but be specific, reference specific issues covered or a moment from the interview.
+An essential tip for this interview etiquette is to keep the notes brief yet specific.
+You may also reference specific issues covered or a moment from the interview.
 Wrap it up by reiterating your interest, thanking them for their time, and providing your information again if they need to follow up.